 - The principal of a successful sailing school

 - Personal development coach

 - Team building course leader

-- Skipper of numerous offshore and ocean racing teams most recently a crew of 12 in the Fastnet 2013.
+- The skipper of numerous offshore and ocean racing teams most recently a crew of 12 in the Fastnet 2013.

 - Worked extensively for Tall Ships Youth Trust skippering young people from underprivileged backgrounds.

-- Presented at Royal Military Academy Sandhurst and HMS Sultan as part of armed forces officer leadership training course.
+- Presented at Royal Military Academy Sandhurst and HMS Sultan as part of the armed forces Officer Leadership Training Course.